DHP-stottepakke/pages/pages/dmp_supporting_info/support_02_about_research.md

 **Why is this topic important**\\

 >> Administrative information about the project will be of interest both of project members as well as parties external to the project.\\
->>
+>> Specific information about the project is useful for all parties involved.\\
 " %}

 ## About this chapter

-This chapter let you provide information about the research project; title, possible project acronyms, project start and end date, as well as project description and project funding, when relevant.
+This chapter let you provide information about the research project; title, possible project acronyms, project start and end date, as well as fileds for project description and when relevant: project funding.

 ## Question-specific guidance